Skip to main content

 This regulation applies also to vehicles with foreign registration plates.
 In the case of non-compliance with the mandatory rules, drivers will be fined to the amount of 50 leva (approx. 25 €)

-In Croatia, winter tires or winter equipment are mandatory between 15th November of the current year and 15th April of the following year for all types of motor vehicles.
+In Croatia, winter tyres or winter equipment are mandatory between 15th November of the current year and 15th April of the following year for all types of motor vehicles.

 Vehicles with a maximum mass up to 3.5 t must contain